alxgambati/done-rails-app/README.md

    rails db:migrate

 RUNING THE APP:

- Lanch Ruby on Rails
+ 1 - Lanch Ruby on Rails
-   Rails s
+   rails s

- And check it at your browser:
+ 2 - And check it at your browser: localhost:3000
-   localhost:3000

 HOW THE APP WORKS: